tylero07/Home-Netflix-Project/README.md

 	Manually fixing everything doesn’t scale
     Playback is wildly incosistent

 My current setup slows down as more media is added.
-This project is meant to fix that and provide a local start for eventually sharing content with friends or family.
+This project is meant to fix that and provide a local media preservation project start for eventually sharing content with friends or family.